MatthijsKamstra/haxejs/10future/example.md

-#Example pixi.js
+#Example promise

-Check the [code folder](https://github.com/MatthijsKamstra/haxejs/tree/master/07pixi/code) for more comments.
+Check the [code folder](https://github.com/MatthijsKamstra/haxejs/tree/master/10promise/code) for more comments.

-For this example we will be making something very simple.
-But if you feel adventurous check out these [examples](https://github.com/pixijs/pixi-haxe/tree/master/samples)!
+If you want an extra explanation about Promise just visite the [about](about.md) page.

-_The code used in this example can be found [here](https://github.com/MatthijsKamstra/haxejs/tree/master/07pixi/code)._
+_The code used in this example can be found [here](https://github.com/MatthijsKamstra/haxejs/tree/master/10promise/code)._

 ## How to start